sainidrd/HyRAM_improved_model/README.md

 ## Citations

-If you use or build upon this grid‐generation tool, please cite the following:
+If you use the new model for hydrogen plume predictions, please cite:
 ```python
 @article{saini2025improving,
   title={Improving low-order modelling of cryogenic hydrogen releases},